-Coral reefs are under stress around the world often due to climate change issues.
+Coral reefs are under stress worldwide, often due to climate change issues.
 Researchers have uncovered a pattern of gene activity that enables some corals to survive in higher temperatures.

-The findings, published in the Proceedings of National Academy of Sciences , reveal of genes that — though present in both populations — are more highly expressed in the temperature-resilient corals.
+The findings, published in the Proceedings of the National Academy of Sciences, reveal genes that — though present in both populations — are more highly expressed in the temperature-resilient corals.
 These genes code for antioxidants and other proteins that organisms deploy in response to heat shock.

 read here